This post may contain affiliate links. Read my disclosure policy.

-Every year at this time, for more years than I can count, I have made mental and literal lists of the things I’m going to change over the coming calendar year.
+Every year at this time, we get ready for fresh starts – physically, spiritually and emotionally we make mental and literal lists of the things were going to change over the coming calendar year.
 It usually looks a lot like this:

 Learn to play the guitar.

 Less of some stuff and more of others.
 Either way, it stresses me out!

 Some years my list is so big my anxiety skyrockets with feeling the pressure to achieve more.

 Ever had a to-do list so big that you just don’t even know where to start?Fresh starts are a lot like rainbows on a stormy day.
 Click To Tweet